Scenic Running Trails

 North Bay Trail stretches from Demens Landing Park to Rio Vista Park and is a paved, scenic route in downtown St. Pete.

-This popular waterfront path through downtown St. Pete is chock full ‘o local eye candy.
-Start at Albert Whitted Park to jump on the trail that leads you north past the Dali Museum and the St. Pete Pier.
+This popular waterfront path through downtown St. Pete is chockfull of amazing local views.
+Start at Albert Whitted Park on the trail that leads you north past The Dalí Museum and the St. Pete Pier.
 Thirsty already?
 Stop for a craft beer at Hops and Props at the St. Petersburg Museum of History.
-Get back on the path and continue to Coffee Pot Bayou; try not to drool over the homes in the Historic Old Northeast Neighborhood.
-On your way back, you probably won’t want to stop at Paciugo Gelato on Beach Drive.
-You’re right – you will.
+Get back on the path and continue to Coffee Pot Bayou, admire the homes in the Historic Old Northeast Neighborhood and on your way back, stop at Paciugo Gelato on Beach Drive for a refreshing treat.

 Fort De Soto Park Trail